AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-4.md

   <tr>
    <td>Images & Files</td>
    <td><li>Do any images or files <a href="/help/marketo/product-docs/demand-generation/images-and-files/find-the-url-of-an-uploaded-image-or-file.md" target="_blank">referenced on web pages</a> need to be updated?
-   <p>Example: The hardcoded URL structure may need to be updated, such as <code>http://na-sj01.marketo.com/rs/123-ABC-456/images/puppy.png</code>.
+   <p>Example: The hardcoded URL structure <a href="https://nation.marketo.com/t5/product-documents/upcoming-changes-to-design-studio-urls/ta-p/306632#_Toc54870361" target="_blank">may need to be updated</a>, such as <code>http://na-sj01.marketo.com/rs/123-ABC-456/images/puppy.png</code>.
    <p>Please work with your web developer to determine where you may need to make updates.</li></td>
   </tr>
  </tbody>